yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Controllers sometimes fail to properly restore to a previous state when pairing.
 This could make yuzu lose input when the controller fails to use the NFC sensor.
-So, if the game stops polling for Amiibos while there’s one in range, the Amiibo would be lost but not signaled.
+If the game stopped polling for Amiibos while one was in range, the Amiibo would be lost but not signaled.
 This pull request addressed this particular scenario.

 Many third-party controllers don’t accept all commands.